oat-sa/taohub-articles/forge/Unplanned.md

 ### 8. Item Exposure

-Business intelligence and archiving modules\
+Business intelligence and archiving modules<br/>
 Easily store and analyse loads of longitudinal data with evolving schemas